pfheatwole/thesis/source/foil_geometry.rst

    NACA 23015

-Inputting the values to the canopy geometry produces:
+Inputting the values to the parametric foil geometry produces:

 .. raw:: latex